Astros vs. White Sox Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has put up 35 hits with five doubles, six home runs and 21 walks.
-He has driven in 25 runs with six stolen bases.
+- Kyle Tucker has 36 hits with five doubles, six home runs, 21 walks and 25 RBI.
+He's also stolen six bases.

-- Tucker has picked up a hit in two straight games.
-During his last five outings he is batting .167 with a double, two walks and two RBI.
+- Tucker heads into this matchup looking to extend his three-game hit streak.
+During his last five outings he is hitting .158 with a double, a walk and an RBI.

 Tucker Recent Games